Hello. I'm Kate. I hail from Yorkshire, studied in Scotland and spent a fair bit of time in France, Germany and London. I currently live in Paris.

 As a writer, I wrote a montly column for a lifestyle magazine for two years and also wrote (and continue to write) for education content producers and publications (see gallery).

-I am a proud director on the board of trustees for Arvon, the UK’s leading creative writing charity.
+I am a proud ambassador of Arvon, the UK’s leading creative writing charity and am a former trustee.

-I love teaching and sharing with the community, so if you are a teacher too, do click here for my shared/mentor texts for use with UKS2 and to read my thoughts/findings on education research and reform, in which I have a strong interest.
+I love teaching and sharing with the community, so if you are a teacher too, do click here for my wagolls for use with UKS2 and to read my thoughts/findings on education research and reform, in which I have a strong interest.

 On Writing

-I find writing challenging because, like others have noted, writing is about being creative and critical at the same time and always striving for originality.
+I find writing challenging because writing is about being creative and critical at the same time and always striving for originality.
 I love words and I love how they can be crafted together to make the most clever description or to make the reader laugh out loud.
-Writing is an emotional act and the fact that a reader/writer relationship can be created from words and paper is, for me, pretty wondrous.
+Writing is an emotional act and the fact that a reader/writer relationship can be created from words on a paper is, for me, pretty wondrous.

 I write for lots of reasons: to figure things out, to amuse myself and others, to inform, to teach, to entertain, for the challenge and satisfaction it brings - mostly for the love of it.
 I wrote diaries from the age of 7 and wrote my first 'novel' at 12 after being inspired by a wonderfully funny and talented English teacher.